 - Saturday lunch for leaders

-Thanks to Brian Quinn, program director, for planning the event again this year.
+Thanks to Spenser Long, program director, for planning the event this year.

 Due to limited parking at camp, please plan to car pool if possible.